-Also, some letters have traditionally different shapes in hand-written and printed forms such as a vs. ɑ (with the latter shaping being the traditional form encountered in handwriting).
+Also, some letters have traditionally different shapes in hand-written and printed forms such as a vs. ɑ (with the latter shape being the traditional form encountered in handwriting).
 Many such differences also overlap with the difference between upper and lower case, such as e.g. e vs. ɛ, with the latter glyph being a common upper-case form in handwriting to the former glyph and letter.

+[NOTE: the word “shaping” has a technical meaning best avoided here.
+“Shape”, “letter shape” or “glyph shape”, as appropriate, would suffice to express the intent.]

 6.1.3.2 Spacing of Base Characters